JeFFlidan/UeInteractionSystemPlugin/README.md

 `Interactable Component` has three delegates for now:
 * `On Begin Overlap` is broadcast (activated) after character with `Interactor Component` enters sphere or box area;
-* `On End OVerlap` is broadcast after character with `Interactor Component` leaves sphere or box area;
+* `On End Overlap` is broadcast after character with `Interactor Component` leaves sphere or box area;
 * `On Interact` is broadcast after calling `Interact` method of `Interactor Component`.
 In almost all cases, this method must be bound to an `Input Action`.

 An example of binding a custom event to one of the delegate is below: